jessvan/howTo/md/Test-HPT.md

 </video>

+Using \*the Sausage Machine\* platform,
+Step 1
-Using \*the Sausage Machine\* platform, first you drag and drop your text files <a href="http://hpt.publishinglab.org/">here</a>
+Drag and drop your text files <a href="http://hpt.publishinglab.org/">here</a>

+Step 2
-then you can choose an output: markdown, html or ePub from the drop down menu and click 'Update'
+Choose an output: markdown, html or ePub from the drop down menu and click 'Update'

+Step 3
 Create your book project on GitHub (click 'Continue on GitHub) to keep track of your versions and work collaboratively with an editor or designer.